The Shuttle

 “We do ask that you keep all your belongings inside the boat,” the captain says softly.
 Juice looks at Phoebe as if she is making a choice about who to be, and Phoebe makes a choice, too.
 “Go ahead,” Phoebe says, because fuck it.
 If she is going to live, she’s going to live differently this time.
 “Let’s have our funeral.”

 I really (really) liked this.
 Phoebe and Lila’s backstories added to their portrayal, and there were some twists and surprises which are always welcome.
-I loved the gossip and the peaks behind the curtain of the rich and privileged.
+I loved the gossip and the peeks behind the curtain of the rich and privileged.
 Although not a very admirable character, I learned to care for the outrageous and unpredictable Lila as well as Phoebe.
 We are introduced to the important characters and fraught relationships in Lila’s life through her eyes, and, no surprise, learn there is a lot more to them than we may have thought.
 Phoebe’s inner observations are smart and funny, and there is plenty of situational comedy as well.
 As the actual wedding day approached, I found myself fervently hoping for certain outcomes and I was not disappointed.

 Unfortunately, the book did lag in the middle, largely due to Phoebe’s unending learning curve.
 Her constant introspection and little insights into her life and why she acted the way she did were repetitious.
 It seems like nothing would do, when the author made a point, but for her to make it another dozen times in another dozen ways.
 Some entertainingly, yes, but some just overkill.